5 Ways to Onboard New Employees to Your Company’s Culture

 Today we’ll look at two elements in particular that tend to get overlooked: social integration and knowledge of culture.
 I’ll explain why HR professionals should never make the mistake of assuming new hires will just figure it out—and why they need to work with managers to start designing an effective onboarding strategy.

-Here are five ways you can improve your onboarding experience today.
+Here are five onboarding best practices to better your experience today.

 1. Start onboarding before the official start date.